 Box 12-Codes.
 Complete and code this box for all items described below.
-Note that the codes do not relate to where they should be entered for boxes 12a-12d on Form W-2.
+Note that the codes do not relate to where they should be entered in boxes 12a-12d on Form W-2.
 For example, if you are only required to report code D in box 12, you can enter code D and the amount in box 12a of Form W-2.
-Do not report in box 12 any items that are not listed as codes A-Z. Also, do not report in box 12 section 414(h)(2) contributions (relating to certain state or local government plans).
+Do not report in box 12 any items that are not listed as codes A-BB.
+Also, do not report in box 12 section 414(h)(2) contributions (relating to certain state or local government plans).
 Instead, use box 14 for these items and any other information that you wish to give to your employee.
 For example, union dues and uniform payments may be reported in box 14.

-On Copy A (Form W-2), do not enter more than TIP four items in box 12.
+On Copy A (Form W-2), do not enter more than four items in box 12.
 If more than four items need to be reported in box 12, use a separate Form W-2 to report the additional items (but enter no more than four items on each Copy A (Form W-2)).
-On all other copies of Form W-2 (Copies B, C, etc.), you may enter more than four items in box 12.
-See Multiple forms on page 8.
+On all other copies of Form W-2 (Copies B, C, etc.), you may enter more than four items in box 12 when using an approved substitute Form W-2.
+See Multiple forms on page 9.

 Use the IRS code designated below for the item that you are entering, followed by the dollar amount for that item.
 Even if only one item is entered, you must use the IRS code designated for that item.
 Enter the code using a capital letter.
-Leave at least one space blank after the code, and enter the dollar amount on the same line.
 Use decimal points but not dollar signs or commas.
-For example, if you are reporting \$5,300.00 in elective deferrals to a section 401(k) plan, the entry would be D 5300.00 (not A 5300.00 even though it is the first or only entry in this box).
+For example, if you are reporting \$5,300.00 in elective deferrals under a section 401(k) plan, the entry would be D 5300.00 (not A 5300.00 even though it is the first or only entry in this box).
 Report the IRS code to the left of the vertical line in boxes 12a-d and money amount to the right of the vertical line.

-See the Form W-2 Reference Guide for Box 12 Codes on page 15.
+See the Form W-2 Reference Guide for Box 12 Codes on page 16.
 See also the detailed instructions below for each code.